limpyd/redis-limpyd-jobs/README.rst

 successfully executed by a worker.

-Its main purpose is to be able to filter errors, by queue name, job identifier, date, exception class name or code.
+Its main purpose is to be able to filter errors, by queue name, job model, job identifier, date, exception class name or code.
 You can use your own subclass of the ``Error`` model and then store additional fields, and filter on them.

 Error fields
 ^^^^^^^^^^^^